Purpose

 Experimental

-Intratumoral injection of AU-011 with laser application before TURBT (4b)
+Focal injection of AU-011 with laser application before TURBT (4b)

-Intratumoral injection of AU-011 (100 μg) with laser application before standard of care (TURBT) in patients with NMIBC.
+Focal injection of AU-011 (100 μg) with laser application before standard of care (TURBT) in patients with NMIBC.

 • Combination Product: AU-011 in Combination with Medical Laser Administration